isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Pascagoula abduction 1973.md

 ---
-description: The Pascagoula alien abduction of 1973 stands as one of the most enduring and well-documented UFO encounters in American history.
-Even now, over 50 years...
-layout: default
 title: 'The Pascagoula Abduction: A Critical Examination of Evidence and Legacy'
 permalink: /ufo-top-100/pascagoula-abduction-1973/
-date: '2025-04-17 12:09:22 '
+date: '2025-04-17 16:08:13 '
 image: /assets/images/UFO - Top 100/Pascagoula abduction 1973-Full-Text.svg
+description: 'Exploring The Pascagoula Abduction: A Critical Examination of Evidence and Legacy within the context of UFO - Top 100.'
 ---

 ---